leonore/deep-learning-for-immune-cells/timelog.md

 ### 26 October 2019
 - *0.5 hour* Cleaning up jupyter notebook; adding headings for better structure
 - *1.5 hour* Working on tsne clustering

+### 27 October 2019
+- *1 hour* Getting coloured labels on a plot and seeing if tnse results make sense (they don't)
+- *1 hour* Trying to save resized images locally without loss of information for GPU access/Colab access
+- *0.5 hour* Plotting overlap results with labels to see if labels make sense